karzac/stopp/README.md

 as seperate domains.
 For example, adding `reddit.com` will not block `www.reddit.com`.
 This is just how the `hosts` file works.

-Additionally, this application makes a backup of your `hosts` file each time it is modified, and stores it in ./backups/, so if anything goes horribly wrong, you should probably be able to recover.
+~~Additionally, this application makes a backup of your `hosts` file each time it is modified, and stores it in ./backups/, so if anything goes horribly wrong, you should probably be able to recover.~~ See [issue 1](https://github.com/dav-/stopp/issues/1).

 Some planned (if I get around to it, or someone submits a pull request) features
 include: